 3 – Reading/ Writing Learners

 Reading/writing learners prefer to learn through written words.
-As such, traditional online learning courses bode well to them as the content is usually text-heavy.
+Therefore, traditional online learning courses bode well to them as the content is usually text-heavy.
 It can be easy to assume these learners are catered for without much innovation but be sure to account for them when building your content.

 Include items like: